thiagodebastos/banner-zen/README.md

 > Multi-platform boilerplate

-Akthough a work in progress, this repo aims to contain a major template from each ad provider as listed above.
+Although a work in progress, this repo aims to contain a major template from each ad provider as listed above.
 Just swap out bits and pieces.
 Currently the repo only includes importable stylesheet includes for various banner sizes.

 > Cross-device Synchronisation